aniketcomps/Classify-toxic-comments/README.md

 # File Description

 This dataset contains a large number of comments from Wikipedia’s talk page edits, which have been labeled by human raters for toxic behavior.
+More details about the dataset can be found [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 # Approach